hyperspy/hyperspy/doc/user_guide/io.rst

 Extra loading arguments
 ^^^^^^^^^^^^^^^^^^^^^^^

-optimize: bool, default is True.
+- ``optimize``: bool, default is True.
 During loading, the data is replaced by its :ref:`optimized copy <signal.transpose_optimize>` to speed up operations,
   e. g. iteration over navigation axes.
 The cost of this speed improvement is to double the memory requirement during data loading.

 .. _edax-format: